uhhh78/cf-image-uploader/README.md

-# cf-image-uploader
+# CF-Image-Uploader
-A simple serverless image uploader to generate shareable links to send it to your ffriends
+A simple serverless image uploader to generate shareable links to send it to your friends